 Evacuation From Immediate Area - Conditions may be such that it is necessary to remove students from the immediate area.
 An instant alert system (School Messenger) will communicate to parents / guardians, when possible, the location of students.
 A notice will also be posted on the front door of the school with the location of the students.
 If students are to be removed to a Red Cross Shelter, they will be kept together under the supervision of the Red Cross and a Child Protection Services worker.

-You and your family are encouraged to develop an Emergency Preparedness Plan for your home.
+HAVE A FAMILY EMERGENCY PLAN - You and your family are encouraged to develop an Emergency Preparedness Plan for your home.
 Please take a moment to review www.bepreparedmv.org and www.southernmarinfire.org for essential information.
+Also, download this informative brochure that covers best practices for families preparing for different emergencies at home.